akka/akka-management/docs/src/main/paradox/discovery.md

 ```

 ## Discovery Method: Marathon API

+Marathon currently ignores all fields on a Full lookup apart from name.
+This is expected to change.

 If you're a Mesos or DC/OS user, you can use the provided Marathon API implementation.
 You'll need to add a label
 to your Marathon JSON (named `ACTOR_SYSTEM_NAME`  by default) and set the value equal to the name of the configured